storacha/piri/docs/install-command.md

 ```
 /opt/piri/
 ├── bin/
+│   ├── v0.0.13/
+│   │   └── piri          # Version 0.0.13 binary
+│   ├── v0.0.14/
-│   └── piri              # The piri executable
+│   │   └── piri          # Version 0.0.14 binary (after update)
+│   └── current -> v0.0.14/  # Symlink to active version
 ├── etc/
-│   └── piri-config.toml  # Your configuration
+│   └── piri-config.toml  # Your configuration (shared across versions)
 └── systemd/
     ├── piri.service
     ├── piri-updater.service
     └── piri-updater.timer
 ```

+The key innovation here is **versioned binaries**.
+Each piri version gets its own directory under `/opt/piri/bin/`, and a `current` symlink points to the active version.
+Old versions are preserved, not overwritten.
+This design enables:

+- **Atomic updates**: The symlink switch is instantaneous
+- **Easy rollback**: Previous versions remain available
+- **Clean version management**: Like package managers (apt, yum), we never delete old binaries

 Everything piri needs lives in one place.
 The entire directory tree is owned by your user account, not root.
 This design has an important consequence: the service can update its own binary without needing root privileges.